 Now let's put the tube on the special groove that the new design of the Leitax mounts have.

-As you can see, the mark we did has to go on top of the mount, that is the hole in the middle of the three upper ones.
+As you can see, the mark we did goes on top of the mount, that is the hole in the middle of the three upper ones.

 With the tube in place, let's mark where the three "wings" go.